3. Creating your refine project

 Launch the refine CLI setup

-The easiest way to create a new project is to use the refine CLI.
+The easiest way to create a new project is using the refine CLI.
 This tool will help you get started quickly by generating a new project with a basic configuration and a folder structure that follows best practices.

 Launch your terminal and type the following command using your preferred package manager: